-Our nominating and corporate governance committee consists of Mr. S. Katzman, Dr. Frist, Ms. Hamilton and Mr. D. Katzman, with Mr. S. Katzman serving as chair.
+Our nominating and corporate governance committee consists of Mr. S. Katzman, Ms. Hamilton and Mr. D. Katzman, with Mr. S. Katzman serving as chair.
+Prior to his resignation as a director on our Board, effective February 24, 2022, Senator William H. Frist, M.D., who was an independent director, also served on this committee.
+Ms. Hamilton is the only member of our nominating and governance committee determined to be independent under applicable SEC and NASDAQ rules.
 The nominating and corporate governance committee is responsible for, among other things:

-- assisting our board of directors in identifying individuals who are qualified to become members of our Board and recommending nominees to the board of directors; - · overseeing the evaluation of the board of directors and its several committees; - developing and recommending a set of corporate governance guidelines; and - · recommending members for each committee of our board of directors.
+- assisting our board of directors in identifying individuals who are qualified to become members of our Board and recommending nominees to the board of directors; - overseeing the evaluation of the board of directors and its several committees; - · developing and recommending a set of corporate governance guidelines; and - recommending members for each committee of our board of directors.